UnifiedPush/specifications/specifications/server.md

 #### 2xx

-The push server MUST return a status code from 200-299 if it successfully accepts the notification.
-This SHOULD be the code 201.
-Note that this is independent of the end-user application receiving the push.
+The push server MUST return a status code 201 if it successfully accepts the notification.
+The application server SHOULD accept status code from 200-299 as a 201.

+The push server MUST add the header `TTL: 0` to its response.
+The application server MAY ignore it.

 In this case, the distributor MUST send EXACTLY the contents of the HTTP POST request to the connector library.